 When not at work, Kevin enjoys spending time car rallying, which he has been involved in since the late 70’s.
 He continues to be passionate about rally cars and is still heavily involved.
 He enjoys getting involved with his sons in mini-stock racing and trail bike riding, and spending time with the rest of his family.

 Kane Wills: Contract Administrator

-Kane says he’s been involved in some pretty specialised projects while at Blackleys, like the wind farms at Makara, Te Uku, Raglan and Manawatu.
+Kane has been involved in some pretty specialised projects while at Blackleys, like the wind farms at Makara, Te Uku, Raglan and Manawatu.
 They must have been built in the right places though, as Kane said he saw guys almost get blown over in the wind on some of those sites!

 With a young family and a keen interest in basketball, fishing and 4-wheel driving, Kane’s life outside of work is pretty full too.
 But that’s the way he likes it.

 Steven Blackley knows his way around the Blackley’s workshop at the Stoney Creek Road depot near Palmerston North.
 He’s been in and out of it most of his life!
 As one of founder Graeme’s sons living on site, the workshop and equipment was an integral part of the boys’ after-school and holiday activities.
 Steven recalls driving bulldozers in his school uniform.

 Steven’s been with the family-owned company on and off for about 40 years.
 Straight from school he was a truck driver and then moved on to bulldozers and trenchers.
 Then it was time to spread his wings and he left Blackley, taking on an adult apprenticeship in automotive engineering and working in that trade for 10 years.
 He then came back and until mid-2014 worked and supervised Blackley’s civil crews out in the field.
 Now back in the workshop, he really understands how the equipment is used.

 Along the way he has also gained many industry certifications, such as drain-laying, pipework, water infrastructure and STM (Site Traffic Management) tickets.